Relating to Real Estate

 If you have questions about this, please contact Ed Levin at (410) 576-1900.

-Editor’s Note: This article appeared in the Daily Record on January 17 and 18, 2012.
+This article appeared in The Daily Record on January 17 and 18, 2012.
 The author wishes to thank Cheri Wyron Levin for her editorial advice and suggestions on this article.
+This article also appeared in Detroit Legal News on January 19, 2012.

 1 “Legal opinion world” is meant to include those involved in real estate financings, particularly lenders, borrowers, participants, syndicators, rating agencies, and their counsel.
 In many loan transactions there is often the requirement that the borrowers’ counsel provide legal opinion letters to the lenders, and the lenders rely on those letters to satisfy part of their due diligence.